OpenJobDescription/openjd-specifications/.github/ISSUE_TEMPLATE/rfc.md

 ---
 name: "Request for Comment (RFC)"
-description: "Create a tracking issue for an RFC."
+about: "Create a tracking issue for an RFC."
 title: "RFC: (short description)"
 labels:
 - rfc/proposed